StarScape/droplet2/README.md

 - Fix bug where cut action was not added to editor history
 - Implement double click to select a word, and triple click to select a paragraph
 - Don't grey out editor surface when losing focus to another window, only when losing focus to something else inside Droplet
 - Removed editor history from .drop file; this is regrettable but the price of serializing and deserializing all that data was getting steep, with 5+ second load times for files with significant history.
-Files sizes were also blooming to ~45MB for a ~3500 word document.
+Files sizes were also balooning to ~45MB for a ~3500 word document.
 - Fixed "click on file to open it in Droplet" behavior on macOS
 - Fixed bug where double and triple click were not getting selection formatting set correctly
 - Fixed bug where find and replace popover was not appearing
 - Minor tweaks to colors
 - Word count will display word count of selection when selection is range
+- Open file when passed in ARGV